Superkikim/nexus-ai-chat-importer/README.md

 - New conversations will be created as individual Markdown files
 - Existing conversations will be updated with new messages (if any)
-- An import log will be generated in the archive folder, detailing the results
+- An import report will be generated in the archive folder, detailing the results

 ### Resetting the Import Catalog

 The plugin keeps a record of processed ZIP files to avoid unnecessary reprocessing.
 If you need to clear this record:

 1. Open the Command Palette (Cmd/Ctrl + P)
-2. Search for and select "ChatGPT Import: Reset ChatGPT Import Catalogs"
+2. Search for and select "ChatGPT Import: Reset Nexus AI Chat Importer Catalogs"
 3. Confirm the action when prompted

 Note: This action only clears the plugin's record of previously processed ZIP files.
 It does not affect your imported notes.
 After resetting, the plugin will no longer recognize previously imported ZIP files as already processed, allowing you to reimport them without warnings if needed.

-## Understanding the Import Log
+## Understanding the Import Report

-The import log provides a summary of the import process, including:
+The import report provides a summary of the import process, including:

 - Total number of existing conversations
 - Number of new conversations imported